 There were a variety of pros and cons we encountered while testing PureVPN.
 Here are some of the most important aspects to consider.

-Take a look at the main pros that put PureVPN in line with other big-name providers making headlines in the VPN world:
+Take a look at the main pros that put PureVPN in line with other big-name providers:

 - Capable extras such as dedicated IP and port forwarding